Myanmar election: Aung San Suu Kyi's party wins absolute majority | DW | 13.11.2020

 The opposition Union Solidarity and Development Party (USDP) won just 25 seats of the seats that were up for grabs.

-The party, which is backed Myanmar's army, says the vote was neither free nor fair.
+The party, which is backed by Myanmar's army, says the vote was neither free nor fair.

-It wants the country's Union Election Commission (UEC) step down and order a re-run.
+It wants the country's Union Election Commission (UEC) to step down and order a rerun.

 Under the constitution, the government appoints all commission members.